NBS logo

 Too often, we look to a single leader to create change.
 Here’s a cautionary tale: When Bill Ford Jr. took over as CEO of Ford Motor Company, he was a self-described environmentalist committed to transforming the company.
 But his sustainability priorities got limited buy-in from Ford executives and the broader workforce, and the company continued to sell gas-guzzling vehicles.[4]

 Leaders need allies and supporters.
-Motivating others is easier when you build on people’s natural ways of processing information and making sense of the world.
+Motivating others towards sustainability is easier when you build on people’s natural ways of processing information and making sense of the world.

 Update from the Author